Ultrasound Technician Certification

 Sonographers must renew their permanent license every two years.

-To apply for licensure, ultrasound technicians must meet certain requirements, including successful completion of a board-approved sonography course, a current certification from a board-approved agency, and a satisfactory criminal background check.
+To apply for licensure, ultrasound technicians must meet certain requirements, including completing a board-approved sonography course, current certification from a board-approved agency, and a satisfactory criminal background check.
 Students beginning clinical experience requirements can apply for a temporary license.

 Sonographers must renew their permanent license every two years.
 This process requires an additional application, proof of continued certification, and payment of nonrefundable fees.